 Our experience is that this practical and active approach is more effective and sustainable than the traditional classroom training.
 As Confucius once said, “Tell me and I will forget.
 Show me and I will remember.
 Involve me and I will understand.”

-Our training results are sustained by a thorough assessment of the local context and training needs, daily wrap-up sessions, homework assignments, Training Of Trainers-modules and a continuous exchange of experiences through our online network.
+Our training results are sustained by a thorough assessment of the local context and training needs, daily wrap-up sessions, homework assignments and Training Of Trainers-modules.
+Participants regularly report and receive feedback on the progress of their action plans either online as follow-up to an open subscription course – leading to a Certificate of Excellence – or in follow-up meetings as part of broader capacity building programmes.

 We see participants going home inspired and motivated for the development process in their home country.
-Moreover, participants make contacts with colleagues from other countries that often continue to exist long after the training has ended.
+The contacts they make with colleagues – often from other countries – continue to exist long after the training has ended.
+The online The Hague Academy-network facilitates a continuous exchange of knowledge and experiences.